-A police reform bill that would make some of the biggest changes in years to law enforcement oversight and rules in the state is now on Gov. Charlie Baker’s desk.
+Some of the biggest changes in years to law enforcement oversight and rules are coming to Massachusetts.

-Makes Slight Changes To Qualified Immunity, And Promises A Study
+Slight Changes To Qualified Immunity, And The Promise Of A Study

 Qualified immunity — a legal doctrine that provides protection to public officials, including police officers, in civil lawsuits — was one of the most contentious parts of the debate around reforms.
 The compromise bill doesn’t go as far as the earlier Senate version, which would have put the burden on public officials to make the case as to why they weren’t liable in a civil suit.

 The compromise bill ties qualified immunity to decertification.
 If a police officer is decertified by the state, he or she loses immunity.
 But some legal experts question the wording of the legislation, which states only officers who violate a person’s right to “bias-free policing” and are decertified lose their qualified immunity protections.

 Bias-free policing means decisions made without considering a person's race, ethnicity, sex, gender or other aspects.
 Many civil rights violations that are subject to lawsuits aren’t about bias necessarily, but about actions like excessive force or wrongful arrest.
 So some lawyers doubt that this provision changes much in practice.

 Advocates are also disappointed that the provision leaves in language about “threats, intimidation and coercion” in the state civil rights law.
 That makes it difficult to sue police officers for a civil rights violation unless the officer explicitly threatens, intimidates or coerces the plaintiff in some way.
 (For example, just punching a person excessively isn’t enough, the officer would have had to explicitly threaten or intimidate the person before throwing the punch.)